-- 4.1 The Council has appointed Link Asset Services (formerly Capita) as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
-Table H in Appendix 6 gives the Link Asset Services central view. - 4.2 The interest rate forecasts detailed in Table H are predicated on an assumption of an agreement being reached on Brexit between the UK and the EU.
-On this basis, while GDP growth is likely to be subdued in 2019 due to all the uncertainties around Brexit depressing consumer and business confidence, an agreement is likely to lead to a boost to the rate of growth in subsequent years which could, in turn, increase inflationary pressures in the economy and so cause the Bank of England to resume a series of gentle increases in Bank Rate.
-Just how fast, and how far, those increases will occur and rise to, will be data dependent.
-The forecasts in this report assume a modest recovery in the rate and timing of stronger growth and in the corresponding response by the Bank in raising rates. - 4.2.1 In the event of an orderly non-agreement exit, it is likely that the Bank of England would take action to cut Bank Rate from 0.75% in order to help economic growth deal with the adverse effects of this situation.
-This is also likely to cause short to medium term gilt yields to fall. - 4.2.2 If there was a disorderly Brexit, then any cut in Bank Rate would be likely to last for a longer period and also depress short and medium gilt yields correspondingly.
+- 4.1 The Council has appointed Link Asset Services as its treasury advisor and part of their service is to assist the Council to formulate a view on interest rates.
+Table H in Appendix 6 gives the current Link Asset Services central view.
+The forecasts within the table have been based on an assumption that there is an agreed deal on Brexit, including agreement on the terms of trade between the UK and EU, at some point in time.
+The result of the general election has removed much uncertainty around this major assumption.
+However, it does not remove uncertainty around whether agreement can be reached with the EU on a trade deal within the short time to December 2020. - 4.2 On this basis, whilst GDP growth is likely to be subdued in 2020 due to all the uncertainties around Brexit depressing consumer and business confidence, an agreement on the detailed terms of a trade deal is likely to lead to a boost to the rate of growth in subsequent years..
+This could increase inflationary pressures in the economy and cause the Bank of England to resume a series of gentle increases in the Bank Base Rate.
+The current forecasts assume a modest increase in the rate. - 4.2.1 In the event of an orderly non-agreement exit in December 2020, it is likely that the Bank of England would take action to cut Bank Base Rate from 0.75% in order to help economic growth deal with the adverse effects of this situation.
+This is also likely to cause short to medium term gilt yields to fall. - 4.2.2 If there was a disorderly Brexit, then any cut in Bank Base Rate would be likely to last for a longer period and also depress short and medium gilt yields correspondingly.
 Quantitative easing could also be restarted by the Bank of England.
-It is also possible that the government could act to protect economic growth by implementing fiscal stimulus.
-However, there would appear to be a majority consensus in the Commons against any form of non-agreement exit so the chance of this occurring has now substantially diminished. - 4.3 Balance of risks to the UK The overall balance of risks to economic growth in the UK is probably neutral.
-The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably also even and are broadly dependent on how strong GDP growth turns out, how slowly inflation pressures subside, and how quickly the Brexit negotiations move forward positively. - 4.3.1 One risk that is both an upside and downside risk, is that all central banks are now working in very different economic conditions than before the 2008 financial crash as there has been a major increase in consumer and other debt due to the exceptionally low levels of borrowing rates that have prevailed for ten years since 2008.
+It is also possible that the government could act to protect economic growth by implementing fiscal stimulus. - 4.3 Balance of risks to the UK The overall balance of risks to economic growth in the UK is probably neutral due to the uncertainties over post-Brexit trade arrangements and the iimpact of an expansionary government spending policy (as expected in the Westminster Budget in March 2020).
+The balance of risks to increases or decreases in Bank Base Rate and shorter term HM Treasury rates, are probably also even. - 4.3.1 One risk that is both an upside and downside risk, is that all central banks are now working in very different economic conditions than before the 2008 financial crash as there has been a major increase in consumer and other debt due to the exceptionally low levels of borrowing rates that have prevailed since 2008.
 This means that the neutral rate of interest in an economy, (i.e. the rate that is neither expansionary nor deflationary), is difficult to determine definitively in this new environment, although central banks have made statements that they expect it to be much lower than before 2008.
-Central banks could therefore either over or under do increases in central interest rates. - 4.3.2 Downside risks to current forecasts for UK gilt yields and PWLB rates currently includes: - Brexit if it were to cause significant economic disruption and a major downturn in the rate of growth. - Bank of England takes action too quickly, or too far, over the next three years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate. - A resurgence of the Eurozone sovereign debt crisis, possibly Italy, due to its high level of government debt, low rate of economic growth and vulnerable banking system, and due to the election in March 2018 of a government which has made a lot of anti-austerity noise.
-The EU rejected the original proposed Italian budget and demanded cuts in government spending.
-The Italian government nominally complied with this rebuttal - but only by delaying into a later year the planned increases in expenditure.
-This particular can has therefore only been kicked down the road.
-The rating agencies have downgraded Italian debt to one notch above junk level.
-If Italian debt were to fall below investment grade, many investors would be unable to hold Italian debt.
-Unsurprisingly, investors are becoming increasingly concerned by the actions of the Italian government and consequently, Italian bond yields have risen sharply - at a time when the government faces having to refinance large amounts of debt maturing in 2019.
+Central banks could therefore either over or under do increases in central interest rates. - 4.3.2 Downside risks to current forecasts for UK gilt yields and HM Treasury rates currently includes: - Post Brexit trade negotiations if it were to cause significant economic disruption and a major downturn in the rate of growth. - Bank of England takes action too quickly, or too far, over the next three years to raise Bank Base Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate.